aukspot/dles/README.md

 - [GeoGrid](https://www.geogridgame.com) - Fill in the grid with countries that match each cell's corresponding row and column categories.
 - [Geonections](https://geonections.com) - Connections but you group countries based on StreetView images.
 - [GeoQuest](https://geoquest.gg) - Locate today's countries on the world map.
+- [GlobeHoppr](https://globehoppr.com) - Travel from one world city to another by hopping across nearby cities.
 - [Globeiku](https://www.globeiku.com) - Guess the country based on the given clues.
 - [Globle](https://globle-game.com/game) - Guess the mystery country, given how close it is to each guessed country.
 - [Globle Capitals](https://globle-capitals.com) - Guess the mystery world capital, given how close it is to each guessed world capital.